MiraboxSpace/StreamDock-Plugins/Plugins/colorPicker/README.md

 [English](README.md) |  [中文](README_CN.md)

-A plugin for Stream Deck, developed in C++ using the Stream Deck SDK.
+A plugin for Stream Dock, developed in C++ using the Stream DockSDK.

 ## Building